washanhanzi/cargo-appraiser/README.md

   /// the formatter has 7 fields:
   /// latest: the dependency has the latest version installed
   /// local: the dependency is a local path dependency
-  /// not_installed: the dependency is not installed maybe because of platform mismatch
+  /// not_resolved: the dependency is not resolved (platform mismatch or not used by any member)
   /// loading: the dependency is loading
   /// mixed_upgradeable: the installed version has an compatible upgrade, but the latest version is not compatible with the current version requirement
   /// compatible_latest: the installed version can update to latest version